akilkarthikeyan/maxit/README.md

 State of the grid decided by
 1) position - Current position of the pointer
 2) gridState - Bitmask containing the positions of the grid that are not taken
-3) turn - Indicates if it is X's turn or Y's turn
+3) turn - Indicates whether the current turn is X's or Y's

 DP array stores the difference between the scores of both players "Y - X".
 Next move chosen to maximize "Y - X" in case of Y's turn or maximize "X - Y" in case of X's turn.